logdna/logdna-agent/README.md

 # configure
 sudo node index.js -k <YOUR LOGDNA AGENT KEY>
-# On Linux, this will generate a config file: /etc/logdna.conf.
+# On Linux, this will generate a config file: /etc/logdna.conf
-# On Windows, this will generate a config file: C:\ProgramData\logdna\logdna.conf.
+# On Windows, this will generate a config file: C:\ProgramData\logdna\logdna.conf

-# /var/log is monitored/added by default (recursively), optionally specify more folders here
+# On Linux, /var/log is monitored/added by default (recursively), optionally specify more folders
+# On Windows, C:\ProgramData\logs is monitored/added by default (recursively), optionally specify more folders
 sudo node index.js -d /path/to/log/folders

 # start the agent